vestrel00/contacts-android/DEV_NOTES.md

 The inverse works too.
 Adding a group membership to the favorites group results in `ContactOptionsColumns.STARRED` being set to true.
 Removing the membership sets it to false.

-Contacts that are not associated with an account do not have any group memberships.
-Even though these contacts may not have a membership to the favorites group, these contacts may still be "starred" (favortied) via the `ContactOptionsColumns.STARRED` column in the Contacts table, which is not dependent on the existence of a favorites group membership.
+Raw contacts that are not associated with an account do not have any group memberships.
+Even though these raw contacts may not have a membership to the favorites group, they may still be "starred" (favortied) via the `ContactOptionsColumns.STARRED` column in the Contacts table, which is not dependent on the existence of a favorites group membership.

 #### Group memberships & Local RawContacts

 Local RawContacts may have a group membership to a default system group.

-The native Contacts app may not have an edit option for newly inserted RawContacts that have no group membership to the default group when an Account is available.
-Edits can still be made in other ways.
-Instead, an option to "Add to contacts" is shown that adds a membership to a default group but does not associate the RawContact to the Account that owns the group.
+The native Contacts app may not have an edit-RawContact option for newly inserted RawContacts that have no group membership to the default group when an Account is available.
+Though, edits can still be made in other ways.
+Instead, an option to "Add to contacts" is shown that adds a membership to the default group but does not associate the raw contact to the Account that owns the group.
 The edit UI does not show the group membership field.

 Weirdly, this only occurs when there is exactly only one Account.
-If there are no Account or there are two or more Accounts, then this does not occur.
+If there are no Accounts or there are two or more Accounts, then this does not occur.
 Also, this does not occur for a Contact with a RawContact that has a group membership AND a RawContact that has no group membership.